 Adding tags to calls via our call API

-Now that your buyer has the call UUID and key, they can make API requests to Retreaver to add tags to calls.
+Once your endpoint has the call UUID and key, they can make API requests to Retreaver and add tags to calls using the "add_tags" method:

 Calling the above URL (via GET, POST, or HEAD) will result in the call being tagged

 tag2:value2.
-Your buyer can call this endpoint repeatedly to add additional tags to the call.
+Your buyer can call this endpoint repeatedly to add additional tags to this one particular call.